 Some data in the SBMT (e.g., those under development, those of active missions) have restricted access.
 However, these data become available to all SBMT users once they have been released to the PDS.

-The SBMT is currently available for Mac, Windows, and Linux systems.
+The SBMT is currently available for Mac Apple Silicon, Apple Intel, Windows, and Linux (both Debian and Redhat installers) systems.

-To install the tool, download the file for your operating system, navigate to the sbmt folder, and run the 'runsbmt' program.
+To install the Tool, download the file for your operating system, run the installer, and run the 'sbmt' program.

 If you are already subscribed and no longer wish to receive SBMT eNews, please click here to be taken to the unsubscribe page.